 Margaret paints her culture and her father’s dreaming.
 Her main story is “Anatye” or Bush Potato dreaming.
-The painting portrays a plant that is important food source to the Anmatyerre people.
+The painting portrays a plant that is an important food source to the Anmatyerre people of Central Australia.
 Margaret has been exposed to art for most of her life having grown up in the small community where she still resides.
 However she did not pursue her art seriously until 2007.

 In 2012 Margaret was the first Indigenous artist to win the prestigious Waterhouse Natural History Art Prize in South Australia.

 In 2011 she was the first female artist to win the Sunshine Coast Art Prize and in the same year the first female artist to win the Paddington Art Prize (Sydney).